Event Coordinator Interview Questions

 Several years of experience in the field is preferred when applying for a larger company, and a bachelor's degree in public relations or hospitality is often required.
 Good communication skills are a definite requirement for any event coordinator position.
 Extensive knowledge of vendors and venues in the area one is applying to will also make the applicant more competitive for employment.

-Salaries for Event Coordinators range between $97K to $126K, with the median being $167K.
+Salaries for event coordinators range between $97K and $126K with the median being $167K.

-- Reporting Structure (Seniority of the Manager or Supervisor you report to, direct reports, the size and type of the organization)
+- Reporting Structure (seniority of the manager or supervisor you report to, direct reports,and the size and type of the organization)

 Interviews Are Unpredictable